Floorp-Projects/Floorp/security/nss/doc/rst/nspr/about_nspr.rst

 ~~~~~~~~~~~~~~~~~

 NSPR is applicable as a platform on which to write threaded applications
 that need to be ported to multiple platforms.
-The current implementation
-supports Macintosh (PPC), WIN-32 (WinNT, Win9x) and 20 versions of UNIX
-and is still expanding.
-The basic API is stable and expected to remain
-that way.

 NSPR is functionally complete and has entered a mode of sustaining
 engineering.
 As operating system vendors issue new releases of their